johannesstroebele91/mongodb-library/7_security-and-authentication/authentication-and-authorization/authentication-and-authorization.md

 - shell (e.g. mongo, mongosh)
 - application which uses the MongoDB driver (e.g. React)

+MongoDB uses a role based access controll approach

+You can create users on databases AND

+- you then log in with your credentials
+- against those databases and

 # Authentication

 Identifies valied users of the database